cult-of-coders/apollo/docs/accounts.md

 In Apollo your resolver receives `root`, `args` and `context`.
 Inside `context` we store the current `userId` and `user`:

-The data we fetch for user can be customised via config:
+The data we fetch for user can be customized via config:

 ```js
 // file: server/